open/close all folders

 Takeru/Red Mask | Actor: Ryosuke Kaizu

 - The Ace: He is actually one, but in the past, he's anything but.
-He'd still hide that non-Ace past because it's embarrassing.
+He would still hide that non-Ace past because it is embarrassing.

 - Badass Driver: He's a Formula One racer, thus instantly qualifies him as one.

 - Bare-Fisted Monk: Like the rest of his team, he's specialized in hand-to-hand combat.

 - Bratty Half-Pint: When he was a kid.

 - Determinator: This is his main quality, which is why Sugata got him as a Maskman.

 - Expy: Closer to the Shout-Out to the Robot Romance Trilogy, Takeru draws similarities with Kazuya Ryuuzaki the most, since he is the male Star-Crossed Lovers, runs on The Power of Love, and is a karateka.

 - Episode 6 has him utilizing the all powerful God Hand technique.

 - Get A Hold Of Yourself Man: Is the one who'd do this to his friends who needs it.